What Should You Eat If You Come Down with COVID-19?

 Is there anything you can prepare in advance?

-The situation surrounding COVID-19 continues to change quickly; it's possible that information or data has changed since publication.
+One of the steps to recovering from a cold, the flu or COVID-19 is taking care of yourself by staying hydrated and eating easy-to-digest foods.
+You can also check out 6 Things You Can Do at Home to Help Relieve COVID Symptoms, According to a Doctor for additional coping strategies.
+The situation surrounding COVID-19 continues to evolve—it's possible that information or data has changed since publication.
 While EatingWell is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations by using the CDC, WHO and their local public health department as resources.